Rackmount Monitor Drawers, Consoles and Panels

 There are two ways to address touchscreens: actual touchscreen capable monitors (for use in kiosks, etc.), and the ability to integrate with touchscreen enabled devices.
 Both provide unique sets of challenges.
 A number of our monitor drawers and panels can have optional e-Resistive or e-Capacitive touch screen overlays added.
-For touchscreen enabled device options, contact your KVM Switches Online sales representative at 1-877-586-6654.
+For touchscreen enabled device options, contact your KVM Switches Online sales representative.

-The Raloy RWX119 rackmount monitor comes with one 6-foot RCE-6 combo KVM cable.
-Once mounted in the server rack, simply connect the DB-15 connection to the monitor drawer and connect the VGA input and the USB connector to the server.
+Most Rackmount Monitors, such as the Raloy RWX119, come with a 6ft combo KVM cable.
+Once mounted in the server rack, simply connect the DB-15 or CAT5 connection to the monitor drawer and connect the video input and the USB connector to the server.

 Connecting the Raloy RWX119 Rack Mount Monitor to a USB equipped server

-Connecting the RWX119 to an existing KVM is equally easy, simply connect the included 6-foot RCE-6 combo KVM cable to the local console ports of the Rackmounted KVM.
+Connecting a rackmount monitor, like the RWX119, to an existing KVM is equally easy, simply connect the included 6-foot combo KVM cable to the local console ports of the rackmounted KVM.

 Connecting the Raloy RWX119 Rack Mount Monitor to a KVM Switch